fodilfliti/flutter_scale_kit/README.md

 }
 ```

-The mixin exposes `logicalScreenSize`, `devicePixelRatio`, `isMobile`, `isTablet`, `isDesktop`, and platform-specific helpers like `isMobilePlatform`, `isDesktopPlatform`, and `isWeb`.
+The mixin exposes `logicalScreenSize`, `devicePixelRatio`, `isMobile`, `isTablet`, `isDesktop`, and platform-specific helpers like `isMobilePlatform`, `isDesktopPlatform`, `isWeb`, `isAndroidPlatform`, and `isIOSPlatform`.
 Keep using your existing responsive logic—this is just a lightweight shortcut when you need those values quickly.

 #### 1. Extension Methods (Quick & Familiar)